cornacchia/py-xu-burns-2019-rta/note.md

 2 - Forse aggiungere una spiegazione tipo quella di pag.
 4 3 - Non è spiegato come dividere i LO-crit task in migratable o non migratable: vedere XuBurns2015 (cfr. pag.
 3 MAIN paper)

+## Note audsley:
+for each core in worst fit order if not core FAIL else assign task to core verify audsley core steady mode
+    if not continue
+    else for each LO-crit task in descending priority (audsley steady) for each migration group
+        verify audsley mode change (for each crit order audsley RiLO, RiHI ecc.) if everything fine assign task to migration group if not assigned FAIL